 Win or lose, the case in litigation the attorney still gets paid.
 No one likes writing those checks.
 Attorneys are expensive.
 Some of the hourly rates for top Santa Clara County attorneys reach upwards of $700.00 an hour.
 Just like with hiring a real estate agent estate representatives need to be vetting an attorney before hiring them.

 We have worked with clients who hired probate attorneys that were not getting their job done.
 They were not responding to phone calls and emails or keeping the lines of communication open.
 The clients did not know the status of their case.
 This caused a sibling and heir to the estate to hire an attorney to have our client removed as executor.
 That caused our client to fire their attorney and hire an attorney who would substitute in and take over as attorney for the estate.

-Shocking news flash, there are real estate agents, doctors, plumbers, electricians, and many other professions who do the same thing.
+Shocking news flash, there are real estate agents, doctors, plumbers, electricians, and many other professionals who do the same thing.

-Are we the direct answer to everything – the know-all and end-all of all things probate?
-With our years of experience in probate real estate combined with many years of experience as a probate paralegal, we have just about seen it all … until another unique situation presents itself.
+Does Kathleen Daniels have the answer to everything?
+Of course not.
+However, with her years of experience in probate real estate combined with many years of experience as a probate paralegal, we have just about seen it all … until another unique situation presents itself.
 If we do not know the answers or how to appropriately manage a situation, we ask our legal resources.
 We will not ass-u-me anything.

-We continue to see the trend of the need to evict a family member living in an estate home that needs to be sold.
-While our focus as a probate realtor is helping an executor or other estate representative in Santa Clara County, we have successfully helped people by referring them to an experienced agent in the area of need.
-If we cannot help you directly we will find someone who can.
+While Kathleen’s focus as a Probate Realtor is helping an executor or other estate representative in Santa Clara County, we have successfully helped people by referring them to an experienced agent in the area of need.
+If we cannot help you directly we will do our best to resource someone who can.